TickLabVN/file-synchronizer/README.md

     - Enable the Google Drive API and OAuth2
     - Create OAuth2 credentials for a **Web Application**
     - Copy the **Client ID** and **Client Secret** into your `.env`

+    > **Note:** The setup steps are similar for other cloud providers—simply create the corresponding credentials and update the variables above.

 ## Running the Application